thesofproject/sof-docs/contribute/contribute_guidelines.rst

 You should be familiar with common developer tools such as Git and platforms such as GitHub.

-If you haven't already done so, you'll need to create a (free) GitHub account on https://github.com and have Git tools available on your development system.
+If you have not already done so, create a (free) GitHub account on https://github.com and have Git tools available on your development system.

-Etc...